Djokovic Wins Deportation Delay After Australia Cancels Visa - UrduPoint

 "Rules are rules and there are no special cases," he said.

-Officials did not say exactly what evidence Djokovic failed to present, but medical exemptions must be accompanied by details of the doctor's consultation and clear reasons for not getting the vaccine.
+Officials did not say exactly what evidence Djokovic failed to present, but medical exemptions must be accompanied by details of a doctor's consultation and clear reasons for not getting the vaccine.

-- 'So sad' - Djokovic is now believed to be at the Park Hotel, which the Australian government terms an "Alternative Place of Detention".

-As word of his arrival spread, Serbian flag-festooned supporters, anti-vaccine campaigners, refugee advocates and police descended on the already controversial facility.

 "He made his own decisions, and everybody is free to take their own decisions, but then there are some consequences," the Spaniard said.